-Thomas Ilalaole is a graduate student at Northwestern University’s Medill School of Journalism, Media and Integrated Marketing Communications, where she writes about LGBTQ+ stories covering gender, sex and sexuality.
+Thomas Ilalaole is a graduate of Northwestern University’s Medill School of Journalism, Media and Integrated Marketing Communications.
+She writes about LGBTQ+ stories covering gender, sex and sexuality.
 Her reporting took her to Chicago and South Africa before she joined Medill’s Washington, D.C., bureau where she covers LGBTQ+ related policies

 Thomas is Native Hawaiian and was raised on the island of Oahu in Hawaii where she attended the University of Hawaii, Manoa.
 She graduated magna cum laude in 2016 majoring in Communications and minoring in English.
 As an undergraduate, she volunteered for LGBTQ+ advocacy organizations like Equality Hawaii and the Hawai`i LGBT Legacy Foundation.
 She also helped coordinate events and programing with UHM’s LGBTQ+ Center.
 She’s worked with Olelo Community Media and has been seen on PBS in Hawaii as well as NBC 9News in Denver.
 Prior to Medill, she interned for Denver Life Magazine and the online publication, 303 Magazine.

 Thomas is also an active actress, singer, dancer, drag performer and model where she finds creative ways to integrate LGBTQ+ activism and ways in which to help facilitate stories of her community.”

 Advocates Push for More LGBTQIA Inclusion in National Security